 - Expensive: Though the difference is very minimum, generally, the screws are more expensive than nails.

-Like the screws, nails also are a fastener and used to join two separate Wood pieces together.
-They used as hangers, and the part of the nail sticks out of the material.
-This metallic body has a long unthreaded shank and also a sharp tip with a round flat head ( not always) on their other end.
-You can find out headless nail also.
+Like the screws, nails also are a fastener and are used to join two separate Wood pieces together.
+They are used as hangers, and the part of the nail sticks out of the material.
+This metallic body has a long, unthreaded shank and a sharp tip with a round flat head ( not always) on its other end.
+You can find out headless nails also.

 Though nails have no thread, you have to drive it into the workpieces by applying your force.
 For this, you have to use a hammer or nail gun.